GibbonEdu/docs/content/administrators/getting-started/installing-gibbon/_index.md

 8. Set PHP to allow URLs as files with `allow_url_fopen=On` (otherwise Calendar overlay in TT will not work).
 9. On systems that use selinux make sure to run `setsebool -P httpd_can_sendmail 1` to enable Gibbon to send mail.

+## Securing your Uploads Folder

+Files uploaded to Gibbon are stored in the uploads folder.
+It's essential for your school's security to ensure that this folder cannot be browsed and accessed by random people.
+The steps to do this depend on your server setup.
+Some instructions for Apache servers is included below.

+**Apache**:
+- Edit your apache2 config file, often located at /etc/apache2/apache2.conf
+- Look for the directory config, which often looks like `<Directory /var/www/>` ... `</Directory>`
+- Inside the config, if you see `Options Indexes FollowSymLinks` change this to `Options FollowSymLinks` removing the Indexes config
+- Reload your updated config, on Ubuntu use the command `sudo service apache2 reload`
+- Check to see that your /uploads folder returns a 403 Forbidden or 404 Not Found result

 ## MySQL Database Privileges

 For additional security, it's recommended to setup a MySQL user that has the minimum required database privileges.
 This is a common practice for web-based apps, to ensure that, should the credentials be compromised, the MySQL user cannot escalate their access in the system.